xichen1/huxpro.github.io/_posts/2020-04-11-Intro-Graph.md

 ## Note from MATH 322

+#### Simple graph:

+A simple graph has no multiple edges, no direction and no loop (from some node to itself)

+### Handshaking lemma

+In any graph, the sum of the degree is an even number. (sum of degree = 2* number of edges)

 ### Ways to creating subgraphs of a graph G

 - deleting an edge e gives the subgraph G - e